praveens-git-bit/Build2024-FabricDocument/exercise2.md

 >**Note**: Due to time constraints we have pre-loaded the output tables in your Databricks.
 We will not be executing this pipeline.

+>**Note**: Do not click on the Start button.

-14. The result would look similar to the following screen.
+14. Had you clicked on the Start button, you would have seen the result similar to the following screenshot.

 ![Databricks.](mediaNew/task-2.2.7.png)